 Here are a few tips to help you get a better morning habit that helps you get more done:

-- Get ready for work and strap on your shoes.
+- Get ready for the workday and strap on your shoes.
 If you had to leave for a normal 9-5 job, then you’d go through the motions of getting ready in the morning to go to work.
 This means you’ve prepped your brain to do this before you get to work.
 Use that to your advantage.
 Brush your teeth.
 Change your clothes.
-Wear your shoes.
+Wear your shoes (or slippers).
 Get to work.
 These simple acts tell you and the people in your household that you’re in a different mode than weekend or playtime parent.

 - Write out your routine and stick to it.
-Your parent brain is constantly juggling 50 things.
+Your parent-brain is constantly juggling 50 things.
 You probably forget more than you remember.
 Recording your to-do list is vital to ever getting anything done.
-Even better is a digital list that you can quickly reference, like a Trello board!
+Even better—a digital list that you can quickly reference, like a Trello board!
 This is a proven technique for beating decision fatigue, which a parent is especially at risk to develop!

 You’re Going to Need Help